nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Add or edit remark to the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​, and cannot exceed the number of persons in the address book.

 Examples:
+* `remark 1` removes remark of person at index 1.
+* `remark 1 r/` also removes remark of person at index 1.
 * `remark 1 r/remark message` adds remark message `remark message` to the 1st person, existing remark will be overwritten.
   ![result for 'remark 1 r/remark message'](images/Remark.png)
 * `remark 1 r/first remark r/second remark` adds remark message `second remark` to the first person.